 During the process of reconciliation, you’ll need to match the internal and external activities.
 In case of any discrepancies, you can determine if the errors occurred internally or externally.

 While it may seem like busy and redundant work, keeping accurate and concise records is one of the most critical factors that contribute to a merchant’s success.
-It’s easy to make an error, lose a receipt, or some technical faults may pop up.
-Here are some other reasons why you need to reconcile your bank statements:
+It’s easy to make an error, lose a receipt, or have some technical faults.
+Here are some other reasons why you need to reconcile payments:

-- Spot fraudulent activities.
-During transaction reconciliation, identifying frauds should be your first priority.
+During payments reconciliation, identifying frauds should be your first priority.
 If a third party has compromised your company account, reconciliation will flag the fraudulent activity and bullet-proof your earnings.

-- Data validation.
-This allows you to identify any mismatches and irregularities such as duplicated entries, etc.
+Payment reconciliation process allows you to identify any mismatches and irregularities, such as duplicated entries, etc.

-- Verify all the chargebacks and refunds.
-While reconciling your payments, you can verify and estimate all the chargebacks and refunds that may influence the amount payable by your acquiring bank.
+While reconciling your payment, you can verify and estimate all the chargebacks and refunds that may influence the amount payable by your acquiring bank.

 What happens if you don’t reconcile your bank statements?

-If you don’t perform regular reconciliations, you run the risk of falling victim to unauthorized withdrawals, fraud, and bank errors.
-When left unchecked, these issues can lead to problems with the IRS and cash leaks resulting in damaged business operations and stunted growth.
+If you don’t reconcile payment regularly, you run the risk of falling victim to unauthorized withdrawals, fraud, and bank errors.
+When left unchecked, these issues can lead to problems with the IRS and cash leaks, resulting in damaged business operations and stunted growth.
 Not to mention that digital payments sometimes get declined.